pampatzoglou/articles/AI-Ready.md

 # Post 6 — The Shortcut Illusion — and the Way Back

-*You don't restart the journey.
-You walk it one slice at a time.*
+> One-liner: *You don't restart the journey.
+You walk it one slice at a time.* · Hooks into: Post 7

 I've watched this play out over and over.
 A team grafts an LLM onto a monolith that was never properly modeled.
 It works beautifully in the prompt.
 Then it attempts to save tokens and hallucinates on the code, makes confident decisions on ambiguous data, and triggers side effects nobody can trace.
 Incidents multiply.
 Trust evaporates.